mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 Flag
 : A flag is a word starting with "@@" and followed by a character string that contains any unicode letters, any digits or low lines(U+005F '\_').

+Environment Variable
+: A environment variable is a word starting with "@%" and followed by a character string that contains any unicode letters, any digits or low lines(U+005F '\_').
+  If a environment variable includes other characters, you can use the variable by enclosing in back quotes(U+0060 '`').

 ```sql
 abcde                 -- identifier
 識別子                 -- identifier